 Andeans sustained for centuries on potatoes and other tubers, quinoa, and tarwi (Lupinus mutabilis); and the four Andean camelids (llama, alpaca, huanaco, and vicuña).
 The guinea pig is native to the area, which is why the Inca peoples started raising them for food, creating small farms for breeding as livestock.
 Today cuy is still a popular food along the Andes, especially in Peru, Bolivia, Colombia, Ecuador, as well as in small pockets in Guatemala and Cuba.

-The guinea pigs meet is of high nutritional value (high protein 21%, low in fat 8% and amino acids) that contributes to the food security of the rural population with limited resources.
-Some studies even reveal that this meat helps prevent cancer.
+The meet of the guinea pig is of high nutritional value (high protein 21%, low in fat 8% and amino acids) that contributes to the food security of the rural population with limited resources.
+Some even say that this meat helps prevent cancer.

 There is also the option of consuming guinea pig’s blood, which is an excellent source of iron to prevent childhood anemia.In the Andean countries there is a stable population of more or less 35 million guinea pigs.
 In Peru, the country with the largest population and consumption of guinea pigs, there is an annual production of 16,500 tons of meat from the benefit of more than 65 million guinea pigs.